Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: Marked blocks

-In \cite[Section~3.2]{dva}, the coend \eqref{lyubacoend} is replaced by a (finite version of a) homotopy coend leading to a differential graded object $\flint^{P \in \Proj \cat{C}} P\otimes P^\vee$ in $\cat{C}$ which is proven to be a projective resolution of $\mathbb{F}$.
+It is shown that the direct sums appearing here can be reduced to finite direct sums running only over a suitable finite collection of projective objects (e.g.\ a projective generator) without changing the simplicial object up to equivalence.
+One defines $\flint^{X \in \Proj \cat{C}} X\otimes X^\vee$ (the `f' stands for \emph{finite}) as the differential graded object in $\cat{C}$ obtained by the realization of any such finite reduction of~\eqref{eqnresF} (this does not depend on the concrete reduction up to homotopy equivalence).
+It is also shown that $\flint^{X \in \Proj \cat{C}} X\otimes X^\vee$ is a projective resolution of $\mathbb{F}$.
 This projective resolution appears in the following important homological algebra result that is the key to understanding marked blocks because it gives us the possibility to express iterated homotopy coends over morphism spaces in a different way:

 \begin{proposition} For any pivotal finite tensor category $\cat{C}$, there is a canonical equivalence of chain complexes for any $X\in\cat{C}$ and $g\ge 0$. \end{proposition}

 Recall from our conventions that by \emph{(canonical) equivalence} we do not mean necessarily a map in either direction, but also allow a (canonical) zigzag.